2024-2025 Academic Catalog

 Studies the ethical, social, and professional concerns of the computer science field.
 Covers the social impact of the computer, implications and effects of computers on society, and the responsibilities of computer professionals in directing the emerging technology.
 The topics are studied through case studies of reliable, risk-free technologies, and systems that provide user friendly processes.
 Specific studies are augmented by an overview of the history of computing, interaction with industrial partners and computing professionals, and attention to the legal and ethical responsibilities of professionals.
 This is a web-supported course, incorporating writing intensive exercises, making extensive use of active learning technologies.
 A grade of C or better required in CS prerequisite 3114.

-Prerequisite(s): CS 1944 and CS 2114 and (COMM 2004 or COMM 2014)
+Prerequisite(s): CS 1944 and (CS 2114 or ECE 3514) and (COMM 2004 or COMM 2014)

 Instructional Contact Hours: (3 Lec, 3 Crd)